PedroGabrielS/vacation-plan/README.md

 ### Docker and Database Configuration

-1. Run the following command to execute the Docker configuration:
+1. Run the following commands in your project's root directory to run the Docker configuration:

     ```bash
     docker-compose up -d